oneapi-src/oneAPI-tab/README.rst

 Edit the meeting notes in Google Docs.
 If you want to publish a presentation, upload a PDF to GitHub.
 For example, here is the directory that contains presentations for the cross-tab: presentations_.
 Select *Add file*, then *Upload files*.
-After the file is uploaded, click on its name to view and then copy the URL from your browser to the google doc.
+After uploading the file, click on its name to view and copy the URL from your browser to the Google Doc.

 When meeting notes are complete, publish them to GitHub as a PDF.
 Mirroring is triggered automatically once a day.
-If you do not want to wait, go to `mirror workflow`_, and select *Run workflow* and then *Run workflow*.
+If you do not want to wait, select `mirror workflow`_, select *Run workflow*, and then *Run workflow*.
 When you see the green check, it is published.
 Look at `mirroring yaml`_ to get the URL.
 For example, see `Cross-tab PDF`_.